Vannesha2021/Explore-Kuala-Lumpur-with-a-local/README.md

 Media
 - Most images were taken from Pexels, Pixabay and the my personal gallery.

+WebKit
+- This site was used to gain gradient color for the site.

 Acknowledgements
 - DaveHorrocks_5P from Slack assisted me with codes for this project.
 - Stephen_5p_lead from Slack assisted me with codes for this project.